 What is the purpose of the USB port on my router?

-Using Wi-Fi and Ethernet simultaneously will not boost your speeds because the router and connection remain the same.
+Using both Ethernet and Wi-Fi at the same time won’t increase your internet speeds because the router and connection remain the same.

 What is the difference between a wired and wireless router?

-A wired router has an Ethernet cable connected directly to the modem or another router in your home, while a wireless router uses radio waves to transmit data.
+A wired router connects to your modem or another router using an Ethernet cable, while a wireless router uses radio waves to transmit data.

-Utilizing a cable does not do any substantial harm to WiFi users.
-In fact, a wired Ethernet connection can actually improve the speed of a WiFi signal.
+No, using a wired Ethernet connection does not negatively affect Wi-Fi users.
+In fact, a wired connection can actually improve the speed and reliability of a Wi-Fi signal.